mdaines/viz-js/README.md

 ## "Lite" Version

-A smaller version of Viz.js can be downloaded from the [releases page](https://github.com/mdaines/viz.js/releases). `viz-lite.js` omits Expat and the NEATO layout plugin.
+A smaller version of Viz.js can be downloaded from the [releases page](https://github.com/mdaines/viz.js/releases) and is available in the Bower package. `viz-lite.js` omits Expat and the NEATO layout plugin.

 ## API